 As a teacher, you will already be familiar with the rewards, benefits and challenges of working in the public sector.
 You might find that working for a government organisation such as state education is a gratifying and enjoyable experience, and might therefore decide to explore other options within this sector, but outside of teaching.

-within the field of education in the public sector.
-If you feel that you wish to remain in this area, then think about what it is about teaching that makes you want to give it up. you will be qualified for many jobs
+With these skills and your education degree, you will be qualified for many jobs within the field of education in the public sector.
+If you feel that you wish to remain in this area, then think about what it is that makes you not want to teach anymore.

 Do you like working with young people and in schools?
 Do you like advising students and helping them develop?
 Do you like leadership positions, and managing a team of people?

-specifically focused on student wellbeing and development.
-If you feel that you would still like to remain in this type of work environment, why not try swapping the classroom for work in student support.
+Schools and universities have special departments specifically focused on student wellbeing and development.
+If you feel that you would still like to remain in this type of work environment, why not try swapping the classroom for work in student support?
 You will likely still receive all the same benefits, and in many cases will also maintain your teacher’s holiday allowance, but your tasks and activities will be refocused.
-Counselling: Alternatives to Teaching

-careers in counselling to consider.
+Within the field of student support, there are careers in counselling to consider.
 Do you consider yourself a compassionate person?
 Are you a good listener?
 Do you have a problem-solving mind set?
 You could be just the right kind of person to help students by creating a caring, supportive environment to work through their academic, personal and social worries.

+Counselling does involve taking a training course, but the level of training depends on the level of counselling you would provide.
 You do not necessarily need a degree to become a counsellor – there are many further education courses available, for example through the British Association for Counselling and Psychotherapy (BACP) or Counselling and Psychotherapy in Scotland (COSCA).